 - HUD–VASH Program Provides long–term case management, clinical/supportive services, and permanent housing assistance for chronically homeless Veterans.
 Combines Housing Choice Voucher assistance for homeless Veterans with case management and clinical services provided by the Department of Veterans Affairs.
 Location: Los Angeles

 - Supportive Services for Veteran Families (SSVF) SSVF Supportive Services for Veteran Families (SSVF) SSVF promotes housing stability to homeless or at–risk–of–becoming homeless Veterans and their families.
 The goal of the SSVF program is to provide clients with the skills necessary to maintain long term, independent living.
 SSVF is a short-term crisis intervention program, with services to include case management, housing and financial counseling, and assistance in obtaining benefits and services.
-For both single Veterans and those with dependents.
+For both individual Veterans and those with dependents.
 To view our LA/OC Privacy Notice click here.
-Location(s): Downtown Los Angeles (Skid Row), Compton, Santa Ana
+Location(s): Downtown Los Angeles (Skid Row), Boyle Heights, Compton, Santa Ana

 - Veterans Service Center This is a first point of contact for homeless veterans.
 We assess, advocate, and make referrals to VOALA programs, the Dept. of Veterans Affairs, or other organizations, and we run support groups every day.
 The VSC is a day services program for homeless veterans.
 Our purpose and goals are to help the veterans stabilize and through our services, find housing, work, and connect with benefits.
 1. Basic Needs, available 24 hrs: food, AA/NA support, respite and detox beds.
 2. Wrap Around Services: 3 meals per day, showers, laundry, case management, classes and services to assist with benefits, job resources, housing, financial planning, computer skills training and lab, legal aid, relapse prevention, anger management, process groups, education and help with HIV/AIDS, TB, and Hepatitis, life skills, and more.
 Location(s): 2 Centers in Downtown Los Angeles (Skid Row)